 Think about it this way: if you pull a muscle in your leg during your training, what do you do?
 You don’t just walk it off and start training for a marathon!
 You REST and you let it heal.
-The same thing applies with post-workout muscle soreness.
+The same thing applies to post-workout muscle soreness.

 Micro tears might not be as large scale as a pulled muscle, but they are still tears and they need time to heal.
 Now, I’m not saying that you need to stop training for weeks on end like you would if you have an injury.
 You might just need to wait a day or two for this soreness to pass before you begin training again.